igris-98/alpha-vault/Notes/CSS/CSS.md

 - cascade is fundamental part of how the language(CSS) works.

 ## Three Rules to resolve the conflicts
 1. Stylesheet Origin - Where the styles(rulesets) come from.
-Author(YOURs) styles are applied in conjunction with Browser's(USER Agent) Styles.
+Author(yours) styles are applied in conjunction with Browser's(USER Agent) Styles.
 2. Selector SPECIFICITY - Which selectors take precedence over which.
 3. Source Order - Order in which styles(ruleset) are declared in the stylesheet.